Arbitration Fee Frequently Asked Questions

 9. What can I do if I am unable to pay the balance due?

-You may request a payment plan, a reduction in fees assessed to you, or a financial hardship waiver.
+You may request a payment plan or a reduction in fees.
+Investors and associated persons may request a financial hardship waiver.
 You may contact the FINRA Finance Department at (240) 386-5910, or by email to review your options.